stnbu/sandbox/myhonestfeedback_com.md

 POST `https://myhonestfeedback.com/bob/drunken-office-christmas-party/publish` (as `bob`)

-Bob decieds to air the whole embarrasing mess to anyone anywhere, and replies to some feedback with comments and appoligies (probably).
+Bob decides to air the whole embarrassing mess to anyone anywhere, and replies to some feedback with comments and apologies (probably).

 POST `https://myhonestfeedback.com/bob/haircut/01234/respond` (as `bob`)